Varun-Dange4554/Front-End-Developer/JS/Notes.md

  `A java script promise object can be`

  - panding:- The result is undifined
- - Resolved:-The result is a value (ful filed)
+ - Resolved:-The result is a value (full filed)
  - Rejected:-The result is an error object

  ```js